RepRapLtd/Word-frequency/README.md

 Simple word-frequency text analysis program

+We should probably ignore Victorian ideas about elegant variation when writing.
+But, if you're a writer, you do probably want to know if you've used the word "gargantuan" twice within three pages.
+This program attempts to analyse that sort of thing for you.

 This takes text and removes all the punctuation from it reducing it to a list or words.
 Then it works out the frequency of each word in the text (so 1,000 words containing the word "is" four times would give "is" 0.004).
 Then it divides that frequency by the frequency of the same word in English in general, so values bigger than 1.0 mean the text contains the word more often than general English